cloudbase/cloudbase-init-ci/README.rst

-argus will spin a new VM, using the provided image and then will provision the new VM with the given recipee.
-After the recipee is finished executing, the test classes are invoked, to validate what happened in the instance.
+argus will spin a new VM, using the provided image and then will provision the new VM with the given recipe.
+After the recipe is finished executing, the test classes are invoked, to validate what happened in the instance.
 The test classes are nothing but ``unittest.TestCase`` classes, which uses a remote introspection mechanism for working with the instance.

-argus is driven by a config file, which describes what scenarios, images and recipees are used.
+argus is driven by a config file, which describes what scenarios, images and recipes are used.
 An example of such configuration file can be seen in the ``etc`` folder.
 This is actually a configuration used in production for testing cloudbaseinit.